mike-hewitson/weather-7/README.md

 Do the following, checking at each stage.
 If the step works, checkin, push to heroku

 -  Copy code from db.core and the tests
--  Copy routes from home.clj and any others
+-  Copy routes from home.clj, services and tests
--  Copy all test files
-For clj files, don't forget to adjust the ns

 ### profiles.clj